cbroms/personal-site/src/routes/projects/posts/webet.md

 ![ ](/static/images/webet/researcher.png)

-Each study has a page with all completed sessions and some information about each:
+Each study has a page with all completed sessions and some information about each.
+Here the challenge was to establish a clear information hierarchy; I ended up moving information people looked for most on each session's page to the session preview on the study page.

 ![ ](/static/images/webet/sessions.png)